locallyoptimistic/LocallyOptimistic/content/post/the-blacker-the-box.md

 * Conversion for an Ad Placement: Feedback to Google or Facebook on whether you clicked a given advertisement, and whether you subsequently converted[^3] is nearly instantaneous.
 * Movie Recommendations: For a given list of potential movies to watch, Netflix gets near instantaneous feedback when you do or do not watch some of the content they have elevated for you.

-[Tech-debt considerations](https://ai.google/research/pubs/pub43146) aside, for fast-feedback problems the box can be impenetrably black *as long as you have confidence in your ability to accurately measure the prediction.*
+[Tech debt considerations](https://ai.google/research/pubs/pub43146) aside, for fast-feedback problems the box can be impenetrably black *as long as you have confidence in your ability to accurately measure the prediction.*

 If I am designing an application for optimizing landing-page content for my e-commerce site (i.e., choose the content that converts best), then I do not care if my data scientist has rigged up a prediction pipeline that involves passing a SVM prediction through [an octopus](https://en.wikipedia.org/wiki/Paul_the_Octopus) so long as that model out-performs every other model we have tested in our production environment *and we have confidence that we are measuring performance correctly*.